Rapptz/discord.py/docs/guide/topics/webhooks.rst

 Introduction to webhooks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The difference between sending messages with webhooks and bots is that latter requires
-proper authentication and a bot user while the former neither requires bot user nor
+The difference between sending messages with webhooks and bots is that bots require proper authentication and a bot user
-authentication.
+whereas webhooks don't need either.

 There are currently three types of webhooks: